damonchandler/ansible/qs_ad/qs_ad/README.md

 Role - Quantum Space Linux AD Posturing
 =========

-This role installs all required packages and configures a Linux target for binding to the Genesis Active Directory (AD) domain - RHEL-based distributions >= 7 and Ubuntu >= 18.04.
+This role installs all required packages and configures a Linux target for binding to the Quantum Space Active Directory (AD) domain - RHEL-based distributions >= 7 and Ubuntu >= 18.04.

 It does the following: